alphagov/govuk-design-guide/docs/frontend-templates/document-collections.md

   - publications in the same series

   - a mix of document types related to the same task or event

+  ### Contents list

+  The contents list on a document collection page is created automatically from the groups of documents on the page.
+Each group has a H2 that appears in the contents list.

+  H2s in the body section are also automatically added to the contents list ([change made in Jan 2025](https://github.com/alphagov/government-frontend/pull/3507)).
+Departments might do this when they need to link to external websites which they cannot add to a group.
+[An example of a page with H2s in the body](https://www.gov.uk/government/collections/technical-guidance-for-regulated-industry-sectors-environmental-permitting).

   ### Contextual sidebar